Egging: For specific events

 Egging is sometimes associated with certain events and holidays.

-In parts of the UK and the United States, October 30 is referred to as "Mischief Night", when teenagers rub soap bars on car windows, spray paint graffiti, yell profanity, throw eggs at houses, adorn trees with toilet paper, and run away after ringing doorbells.

 In Brazil, it is common to throw eggs at someone on their birthday, with or without their consent, as a friendly prank.
 Usually, flour is also poured on the person's head after the eggs, with the idea of "a cake being made on their heads".
 A recent example is when Guarani FC midfielder José Fernando Fumagalli had eggs and wheat flour thrown by his teammates during his 40th birthday celebrations and retirement announcement in 2017.
 The tradition originated in the 1980s, in Mexico, where it was common to break "cascarones" (eggshells) on a person's head at their birthday party as a vow of good fortune.
 The eggs were usually filled with confetti and colored with dye or crayons.

+In the United Kingdom, youths often egg houses during Halloween, leading some supermarkets to ban the sale of eggs to people under the age of 16 in the run-up to the holiday.